 |

-The types in the table below are for empty data and may be sent for any complication slot.
-These types have no fields and do not need to be included in a list of supported types.
+The following table describes complication types for empty data that can be sent for any complication slot.
+These types have no fields and don't need to be included in a list of supported types.
 These types enable watch faces to differentiate among the following three cases:

 - No source was chosen